rethab/php-stomp-cert-example/README.md

    * `openssl rsa -in php-client.key -out php-client.key`
 4. Self-sign the certificate signing request (the CSR is not required anymore after this step)
    * `openssl x509 -req -days 365 -in php-client.csr -signkey php-client.key -out php-client.crt`
-5. Create the client chain.
-PHP needs a concatenanted file starting with the private key followed by the certificate.
-Note that if you have a certificate hierarchy, all intermediate certificates including the root CA itself must be part of this file as well.
-   * `cat php-client.key php-client.crt > php-client-chain.pem`
-   * Or, alternatively (with intermediate certificates):
-         `cat php-client.key php-client.crt intermediate.crt rootca.crt > php-client-chain.pem`
-6. The following command imports the certificate of the php-client into the broker's truststore.
+5. The following command imports the certificate of the php-client into the broker's truststore.
 It is perfectly fine to use an existing keystore, but you might want to have control over whom you trust and therefore create a new one.
-If the specified truststore does not exist, it is created.
+If the specified truststore does not exist, it is created (it will thus ask you for a password).
-   * `keytool -import php-client.crt -alias php-client -keystore path/to/activemq/conf/broker.ts`
+   * `keytool -import -file php-client.crt -alias php-client -keystore path/to/activemq/conf/broker.ts`

 ### ActiveMQ Configuration
 1. First of all, we need to tell ActiveMQ that we are going to authenticate users